-- The first grading period in which a student falls below the minimum SAP standards outlined above, the student will be placed on SAP Warning.
-If the student meets or exceeds the standards the following grading period, the student will be moved to SAP Met.
-If not, the student will be moved to SAP Probation.
-Should the student wish to remain in school and receiving federal financial aid, the student must successfully complete the appeal process. - A student that has progressed to SAP Probation will be moved to SAP Met if the student proceeds to meet or exceed the standards the following grading period.
+• The first grading period in which a student falls below the minimum SAP standards outlined above, the student will be placed on SAP Warning.
+If the student meets or exceeds the standards the following

+- A student that has progressed to SAP Probation will be moved to SAP Met if the student proceeds to meet or exceed the standards the following grading period.
 If not, the student will be moved to SAP Dismissal or dismissed from school unless the conditions of an academic plan were successfully met. - A student that has progressed to SAP Dismissal will be moved to SAP Met if the student proceeds to meet or exceed the standards the following grading period.
 If not, the student will remain on SAP Dismissal and dismissed from school unless the conditions of an academic plan were successfully met.
 Students will be dismissed at the end of any grading period in which it has been determined that it is mathematically impossible for the student to meet the minimum requirements.